Blog Online Business

 1. Customer initiates purchase by selecting products/services and proceeds to checkout.

-2. Customer enters payment details on the gateway’s site.
+2. Customer is prompted to enter their payment details on the gateway’s site.

 3. Payment gateway encrypts the payment information to ensure security.

-4. Gateway sends the encrypted data to the payment processor.
+4. Gateway routes the encrypted data through the payment processor to the relevant banks.

 5. Payment processor forwards the transaction details to the customer’s bank.